Ocular Hypertension (High Eye Pressure)

 - During visual field tests, which are used to assess peripheral vision, no evidence of glaucoma is present.

-- Other types of eye disease are not present, as certain ocular diseases increase pressure inside the eye.
+- Other types of eye disease are not present, as certain ocular diseases increase the pressure inside the eye.
 To rule out other diseases, our ophthalmologists will each conduct a variety of tests, including an assessment of the intraocular fluid drainage system.

 Our Thorough Examination Process